Save at The National Portrait Gallery in London

 Normally: Adult: £17.00 & Child: £15.50

-When an exhibition is not showing receive a fully illustrated Visitor’s Guide.
+When an exhibition is not showing receive an Audio Guide for the permanent collection.

 Located right in the heart of London next to Trafalgar Sq, the Portrait Gallery is situated close to several other key London attractions including The Mall and St James’ Park.
 There are also several London restaurants nearby offering discounts and special offers to London Pass holders including Maxwell’s Restaurant in Covent Garden and Porters English Restaurant.